Swalmen

 In 1863, the Swalmen railway station opened on the Maastricht to Venlo railway line.
 In 2003, the railway line was moved to make room for the A73 motorway and the railway station is now detached from the rails.
 The building was scheduled for demolition, however it has remained.

-The only physical Max Verstappen shop is located in Swalmen.
+The only physical Max Verstappen shop is located in the district of Roermond Swalmen.